ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/setup/1-setup.md

       ![Image of the developer visual toolbar](/img/DeveloperVisualToolbar.png)

 ###Packaging
-1. Package the visual into `samplePiChart.pbiviz`.
+1. Package the visual into `samplePieChart.pbiviz`.
 Note that you must execute this at the root of the project.
      1. `pbiviz package`
 2. If this is the first time you have run `pbiviz package`, it will create the `dist` folder in the root directory.
-The generated `samplePiChart.pbiviz` will be in the `dist` folder.
+The generated `samplePieChart.pbiviz` will be in the `dist` folder.
 3. Now import your visual into the Power BI desktop client.
 Instructions on importing a custom visual can be found [here](https://powerbi.microsoft.com/en-us/documentation/powerbi-custom-visuals-use/).